codemix/yii2-localeurls/README.md

 used as application language (and also persisted if persistenc is enabled).

 To disable this, you can set `enableLanguageDetection` to `false`.
 It's enabled by default.

+If the browser language contains a country code like `de-AT` and you only have `de` in your `$languages` configuration, it will fall back to that language.
+Only if you've used a wildcard like `de-*` or have explicitely configured `de-AT` or an alias like `'at' => 'de-AT'`, the browser language including the country code will be used.

 ## Example Language Selection Widget